 2. Using the eye dropped, select the brightest color that matches the area that is shadowed.
 In this case, I “stole” the white from the upper left of the milk class.

 3. Using the cursor, fill in all the areas that you want to eliminate the shadow from.
 You may end up having to apply the color to all areas that are the same color, just so it doesn’t look unnatural.
 For this photo, I pretty much applied it to everything that was white, because there were lots of shadows everywhere, and if I only applied it to the shadows, it looked splotchy.

 4. Press apply, and then select highlights again (if you have another area with shadows, that is a different color.)
 You must do this, or else everything you just did will turn to the color of the next highlight that you do — make sense?

 5. Use the dropper to select the next color (in this case, the pink of the cookie) and apply to all necessary areas.
 Press apply.

 6. If you still want to brighten the colors (and I did for the cookie), select blush boost, which is under the touch up section still.
 Because it was a pink cookie, I found a shade that was closest to the original pink, and then I just brushed over all the cookies.
 It didn’t change the color, it just enhanced it a little bit, and eliminated even more of the shadows.

 And here is the final product!
 The original shadows are almost non-existent.

 And in case looking at these photos made you hungry, be sure to check out the recipe for the star of the pictures.
 You won’t regret it, I promise!

 Obviously, all pictures are different, so you’ll have to play around to get the exact effect you want, but if you follow the general steps above, you’ll be getting rid of unwanted shadows in no time.

 While I love hearing from readers, all comments are moderated and posted at my discretion.
-Rude comments, or those containing personal attacks, will be deleted immediately.
+Rude comments, those containing personal attacks, or anything criticising how this blog is run or monetized, will be deleted immediately.